eliranmaman/ELRO-Security-Project/README.md

 Of course, you can clone & implement other exploits.
 Our interface is generic and supports several exploiting methods.

 ### Automation
-WP-Exploiter has the potential to be automated in different ways.
+ELRO-Security project has the potential to be automated in different ways.
 We are going to leave this to you.
-You can find an example at examples/run.py.

 ### Note
 * We do not claim the description or the purpose of this tool to be 100% accurate.
 If you see anything which is incorrect in this document, please submit a pull request or open a new issue.